EdwardHong0627/gannt_chart/ganntchart/README.md

                starting_time=0,
                processing_time=5)
 ```
-you can also assign the fill color and stroke-color of jobs in Gannt chart by adding arg in the add job function as below:
+you can also assign the fill-color and stroke-color of jobs in Gannt chart by adding arg in the add job function as below:
 ```
 result.add_job(job_name='J_1',
                machine=0,